mdinicola/supereffective/README.md

 **`./packages/website`:**

-- `data`: data imported from `itsjavi/supereffective-assets`.
-This should never be edited manually.
+- `pages`: next routes/pages and APIs
 - `public`: static assets (for the UI and also for the CMS pages)
-- `scripts`: build and maintenance scripts
 - `src`:
-  - `apps`: root-level app components (this is not a NextJS 13 `app` dir structure)
   - `config`: general app config (e.g. from env vars, json files or ts code)
+  - `containers`: root-level app components (this is not a NextJS 13 `app` dir structure)
   - `features`: business logic in bounded contexts, following some DDD principles
     - `/**/`: name of the domain / feature
+      - `components`: components specific to this domain
       - `hooks`: hooks specific to this domain
       - `state`: domain state: contexts, objects and types
-      - `views`: domain views: components and page components
+      - `views`: domain views: views composed with many other components
   - `hooks`: reusable hooks
   - `layouts`: reusable page skeletons / themes
-  - `pages`: next routes/pages and APIs
   - `primitives`: reusable components without business logic or global state
-  - `services`: infrastructure interfaces/types and their implementations
-  - `state`: global state context, object and types
   - `styles`: global css styles
   - `utils`: reusable generic functions that do not belong to services or to a specific domain

-> All code that it's subject to be rewritten and refactored is under `src/*/legacy/` subfolders or has
+> All code that it's subject to be rewritten and refactored is under `src/**/legacy/` subfolders or has
 > "legacy" as part of the filename.

 ## Monorepo packages